callstack/react-native-testing-library/website/docs/MigrationJestMatchers.md

 title: Migration from Jest Native matchers
 ---

-This guide describes steps necessary to migrate from [legacy Jest Native matchers v5](https://github.com/testing-library/jest-native) to [built-in Jest matchers](jest-matchers).
+This guide describes the steps necessary to migrate from [legacy Jest Native matchers v5](https://github.com/testing-library/jest-native) to [built-in Jest matchers](jest-matchers).

 import TOCInline from '@theme/TOCInline';